nathanaeljost/Chesspiece-Detection/README.md

 ## Notes
   * pickle files too big to push, retrieve them from onedrive (they are in the 'chess_data' shared folder)
+  * since everyone seems to load in images directly for modelling, I saved the resized ones in the final_data folder

 ## Project structure
 ```bash